 Similarly, the notified chemical may enter the environment following its disposal, or disposal of products containing it.
 NICNAS re-examines the potential for public exposures to the chemical via environmental contamination resulting from disposal.

 Toxicological properties assessment

-Where toxicology data have been provided, we will assess toxicology for the nature and severity of hazards.
+Where toxicology data have been provided, we assess these data to establish the nature and severity of hazards.

-Irrespective of the class of notification of a new chemical, the identity and concentration of hazardous impurities or residual monomers will be examined, and we will comment on the likely toxicological significance at the levels present in products entering the public domain.
+Irrespective of the class of notification of a new chemical, the identity and concentration of hazardous impurities or residual monomers are also examined.

 Implications for public health